 - GPU: 2GB of VRAM.
 There is no 4K textures in this guide.
 2K is the maximum resolution.
 Some mods have 1K and 2k versions to choose.

 - 30GB of free HDD space

-Some essential tools are listed below:
+Install these essential tools listed below:

 Several softwares exist to manage your mods.
 NMM is one of the most popular but currently doesn't work for all Oblivion mods.
 Wrye Bash is more complete and work with almost all mods.
 I highly recommend that you use this mod manager to install all the following mods.
-If you use another mod manger I will not be able to assist you.
+If you use another mod manager I will not be able to assist you.

 Download it here

 You can download and use the installer to guide you during the install, or install it manually.

 For the "manual" installation, go in the FILES section and download the "Wrye Bash Standalone executable" file.

 Extract it somewhere.